Razvanix445/Stardew-Valley-App/README.md

 ## 📦 Installation
 - In order to run the code, you must have **QT Framework** installed.
 [Download here!](https://www.qt.io/download)

+## 📥 Download & Releases
+- The latest version of the app can be easily downloaded from the [Releases Page](https://github.com/Razvanix445/Stardew-Valley-App/tags).

 ## 🛠️ Technologies Used
 - **C++**: Core application logic.
 - **QT Framework**: GUI design.